selvejj/website/docs/index.md

 # Selvejj

-Selvejj brings the powerful features of the [Jujutsu Version Control System](https://jj-vcs.github.io/jj/latest/) to JetBrains IDEs (Intellij, PyCharm and others).
+Selvejj brings the powerful features of the [Jujutsu Version Control System](https://jj-vcs.github.io/jj/latest/) to JetBrains IDEs (IntelliJ, PyCharm, and others).
 It hooks into native VCS integration so you can keep using the same interface as with Git.

 Selvejj treats `jj` repositories as first-class.
 You do not need co-located Git repositories.